Q & A

 How quickly can work start?

 Booking tradespeople is notoriously tricky, however I won't mess you around and I always keep my appointments.
 An initial site visit and estimate can usually be performed quite quickly, but I may not be able to schedule a start date for work until days or weeks afterwards depending on how my diary looks.
 We'll negotiate the start date once a price is agreed and you're ready to confirm a booking.
-If it's urgent, or an emergency call-out I'll do my best to respond quickly, but I will not compromise any current work in progress.
+If it's urgent or an emergency call-out, then I'll do my best to respond quickly, but I will not compromise any current work in progress and cannot guarantee immediate availability.
 I also partner with other local specialists who I know to be trustworthy, qualified and insured when things are really busy or when extra pairs of hands are required.
 The busiest time of year is September to December as people kick off large building or refurbishment projects after the summer holidays and with a Christmas deadline.

 T Y P E S O F W O R K